Judith Herzfeld

+and author or coauthor of more than 200 scientific papers.
+Her scholarly work has been primarily in the area of biophysical chemistry (i.e., investigating the chemical/molecular basis of biological phenomena, using methods from physics).

 Research contributions

-Although trained as a theoretician, Herzfeld's interest in biophysics led her to also establish an experimental program.
+Although trained as a theoretician, Herzfeld's interest in molecular biophysics led her to also establish an experimental program.

-For the first two decades, her theoretical program focused on understanding the spontaneous spatial ordering of self-assembled protein filaments in the crowded interiors of cells and its implications for the morphology and rheology of cells in health and in disease (e.g., sickle-cell disease).
-More recently, her theoretical program has focused on a semi-classical treatment of electrons in molecules to permit modeling of reactions that is efficient enough to provide insights into the effects of solvents on reaction mechanisms, rates and selectivity.
+For the first two decades, Herzfeld's theoretical program focused on the use of statistical thermodynamics to understand the spontaneous spatial ordering of self-assembled protein filaments in the crowded interiors of cells and its implications for the morphology and rheology of cells in health and in disease (e.g., sickle-cell disease).
+Subsequently, her theoretical program focused on a semi-classical treatment of electrons in molecules to efficiently describe molecular polarizability, the unpairing of Linnett quartets, and reaction mechanisms in condensed phases.

-Her experimental program applied solid state NMR spectroscopy to problems that are intractable by other structural methods.
+Herzfeld's experimental program applied solid state NMR spectroscopy to problems that are intractable by other structural methods.
 A long-term study focused on the mechanism by which the membrane protein bacteriorhodopsin enforces vectorial ion transfers that convert light energy to electrochemical form.
-A more recent study on the flotation organelles of aquatic micro-organisms revealed that an amyloid pattern of protein assembly underlies their strength and interfacial stability.
-Other studies have elucidated the structures of amorphous polymers that form under prebiotic conditions.
-In the course of solving some of the practical problems involved in this work, she has also developed some methods that have been adopted by other spectroscopists.
+A shorter study on the flotation organelles of aquatic micro-organisms revealed that an amyloid pattern of protein assembly underlies the strength and interfacial stability of these vesicles.
+Other studies in the Herzfeld lab have elucidated the structures of amorphous organic polymers that form spontaneously under prebiotic conditions.
+In the course of solving some of the practical problems involved in this work, the Herzfeld lab also developed some methods that have been adopted by other spectroscopists.
 This includes analysis of spinning sidebands to extract local anisotropy information, and spectroscopy by the integration of frequency and time domain information (SIFT) to carryout rapid, model-free processing of non-uniformly sampled spin evolution.

-Pedagogical contributions
+Recognition of Herzfeld's scholarship includes fellowship in the American Physical Society, the American Association for the Advancement of Science, and the Massachusetts Academy of Sciences.

+Contributions to chemical education

 Given the large choice of excellent textbooks covering the standard topics, lecturing in general chemistry is mostly redundant.
 Furthermore, the pedagogical literature has concluded that active learning improves understanding and retention.
 To thoroughly implement active learning in large chemistry classes, Herzfeld adopted the Peer Instruction method pioneered by Eric Mazur and developed a large, widely used set of ConcepTests that thoroughly covers the content of general chemistry.
 In further pursuit of active learning, she also designed some games to play through complex chemical scenarios and some drawing exercises that assist in visualizing the variables underlying chemical behavior.

-As a broad survey of "the central science", general chemistry also provides an opportunity to tell the story of how our material world came to be as we find it today.
-Herzfeld has reorganized and updated a highly regarded general chemistry textbook according to this narrative, divided in six stages, from the condensation of fundamental particles into elements and molecules, through the formation of a planet blessed with water and sunshine, to the advent of life and the changes that human kind has wrought since the start of the industrial revolution.
-This approach is particularly suited to liberal arts colleges interested in bringing reflection on the human condition into the physical sciences.
+For a more engaging reading of general chemistry, Herzfeld reorganized a conventional textbook around a chronological account of our material world, covering topics from the formation of elements and molecules through planetary chemistry, the chemistry of living systems, and industrial-era changes to the environment.